ethanbass/Protocols/leaf_phosphorus_assay.md

 6. Immediately add 1.5 ml of pluronic F68 solution (0.17 g/ ml).
 7. Carefully pour the solution into a 25 ml volumetric flask and fill to 25 ml with milliQ water.

-The color reagent can be stored for at least one year at room temperature [@martinezgache2020].
+The color reagent can be stored for at least one year at room temperature.

 ##### Preparation of phosphorus standards